 Real Estate Agents Get 100% of Commission, But There’s a Catch

-- This less common commission structure
+- This is a less common real estate commission structure

-- But there’s often a monthly fee that must be paid
+- But there’s often a monthly fee that must be paid to the brokerage

 - Plus a transaction fee per settlement that effectively eats into the commission